skale-me/skale/doc/skale-hackers-guide.md

 ### Master

-The corresponding code is in [context-local.js](../lib/context-local.js) for the standalone mode, or [context.js](../lib/context.js) for the distributed mode, the only difference between the 2 being the way workers are created and connected to the master.
+The corresponding code is in [context-local.js] for the standalone mode, or [context.js] for the distributed mode, the only difference between the 2 being the way workers are created and connected to the master.

 In a nutshell, the master performs the following:

-1. Creates a new skale [context](../lib/context.js#L22) object to hold the state of cluster, datasets and tasks, then in this context:
+1. Creates a new skale [context] object to hold the state of cluster, datasets and tasks, then in this context:
-2. Allocates a new cluster, i.e. and array of [workers](../lib/context.js#L51-L53): connected slave processes on each worker host (1 process per CPU).
+2. Allocates a new cluster, i.e. and array of [workers]: connected slave processes on each worker host (1 process per CPU).
-3. [Compiles then run](../lib/context.js#L223) an execution graph from the user code, the *job*, consisting of a sequence of *stages*.
+3. [Compiles then run] an execution graph from the user code, the *job*, consisting of a sequence of *stages*.
 This compilation is only triggered when an *action* is met, thus in *lazy* mode.
-4. For each stage, [runs the next task](../lib/context.js#L129): serialize and send stage code and metadata about input dataset partitions to the next free worker, trigger execution, wait for result, repeat until all stage's tasks are completed.
+4. For each stage, [runs the next task]: serialize and send stage code and metadata about input dataset partitions to the next free worker, trigger execution, wait for result, repeat until all stage's tasks are completed.

 *Stage explanation here*

 ### Worker

-The corresponding code is in [worker-local.js](../lib/worker-local.js) for the standalone mode and [worker.js](../bin/worker.js) for the distributed mode.
-The common part is implemented in [task.js](../lib/task.js).
+The corresponding code is in [worker-local.js] for the standalone mode and [worker.js] for the distributed mode.
+The common part is implemented in [task.js].

 A worker performs the following: